 A note here about practitioners.
 The first acupuncturist I went to was dishonest.
 I found this out after a few months of treatment, when I wasn’t getting any documentation from my insurance.
 My current one is my 3rd one.
 The second one was honest, but I didn’t feel I was getting the care and concern I needed.
 My current doctor is very attentive and seems invested in my wellness.
 This is very important to me because much of the time I feel I am not understood.
 Or even heard.
 So, check around.
 Some insurances cover this as well.

 Some doctors say not to do this.
 Others say to do this.
 I had one massage that set me back; the pain got worse.
 But I have recently found someone who apparently understands what needs to be treated and has given me some relief.
 Plus, it is a real treat to have the rest of your body massaged.
 I would do this more often if I could afford it.
 Investigate how much the therapist knows about joint pain, and what they would do to treat it.

 My acupuncturist uses a hand held massager.
 After the needle treatment, he massages my pain areas for a few minutes.
 Currently this is in my hip and back.
 Boy does it feel good!
 The massager is called Thumper Mini Pro.
+Click on that link to check it out.
 Of course if you need massage on your back you may need someone to operate it for you.
 But if you can reach the spots, it is self administering.

 Food and Supplements